HUD's Castro Worries That Housing Rule Could Be Rolled Back

 Ben Carson Says His Experience Helped Prepare Him To Lead Housing Agency

-"I just pledged that we wanted to make sure there's a smooth transition, and to make sure that he has everything that he needs as he heads towards his confirmation hearing," Castro says.
+"I just pledged that we wanted to make sure there's a smooth transition, and to make sure that he has everything that he needs as he heads toward his confirmation hearing," Castro says.

-At the confirmation hearing, which is scheduled for Thursday, Carson will likely face questions about whether he's up for a job that he himself expressed reservations about taking, when it was offered by President-elect Trump.
+At the confirmation hearing, which is scheduled for Thursday, Carson will likely face questions about whether he's up for a job that he himself expressed reservations about taking, when it was offered by President-elect Donald Trump.

-Castro thinks, like other secretaries before him, Carson will grow to appreciate HUD's role once he learns more about it.
+Castro thinks, like other secretaries before him, that Carson will grow to appreciate HUD's role once he learns more about it.
 Still, he's clearly worried that the new administration could roll back some key initiatives.
 Carson has strongly criticized a new HUD rule to get local communities to comply with the 1968 Fair Housing Act, which is intended to reduce neighborhood segregation.

 "I'd be lying if I said that I'm not concerned about the possibility of going backward, over the next four years," Castro says.